meilisearch/documentation/main_concept/indexes.md

 ## Glossary

-MeiliSearch uses the following terms inside our documentation.
+MeiliSearch uses the following terms inside the documentation.
 The reader should become familiar with them before continuing.

 * **Index** : Like a table in `SQL`.
 It's the entity that gathers all the documents of a given structure.
 * **Schema** : The definition of the index.
 The `schema` describes the structure of the `document`.
-* **Document** : A json object containing the defined tags with their respective values.
+* **Document** : Object containing the defined fields with their associated data.

 No other information than a **name and a schema are required for the [creation of an index](/references/indexes.md#create-an-index)**.
 The schema can also be inferred if none is given.